NotJustin/SkillAutoBalance/README.md

 sab_keepplayersalive (boolean | default 1)
 "Living players are kept alive when their teams are changed"

+sab_maxteamsize (int | default 0)
+"0 = Unlimited.
+Max players allowed on each team.
+If both teams reach this amount, new non-admin players are kicked.
+Only works if sab_blockteamswitch is 2."

 sab_messagecolor (string | default white)
 "See sab_messagetype for info"